 Preliminary work scoping and scheduling has been conducted with subcontractors to ensure that work can proceed according to the schedule outlined in Section 9.0.
-Anticipated subcontractors include: California-certified analytical laboratories, one boat for the pilot study, up to three boats for the pore water sampling event, and a seepage investigation subcontractor.
+Anticipated subcontractors include: California-certified analytical laboratories, subcontractor for the pilot study, and up to three boats for the pore water sampling event.
 Other subcontractors will be procured as the investigation progresses.
 Materials and supplies will also be procured as needed.